CtrlK

 Actionability

-Provides fully executable commands and code examples throughout - bash commands for starting Torii, complete GraphQL queries, TypeScript client integration code, and SQL examples.
-All are copy-paste ready with realistic syntax.
+The skill provides fully executable code examples across multiple languages and tools: bash commands for starting Torii, complete GraphQL queries, SQL examples, TypeScript client integration code, TOML configuration, and Slot deployment commands.
+All examples are copy-paste ready with realistic syntax.

 3 / 3